ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Method

-Both stages of ESSAM use these memory saving techniques.
-Together with the zero-order update that relies on forward generation and reward evaluation rather than backpropagation, ESSAM greatly reduces GPU memory usage and avoids the high memory cost seen in RL methods.
+Both stages of ESSAM and its accelerated variant use these memory saving techniques.
+Together with the zero-order update that relies on forward generation and reward evaluation rather than backpropagation, their greatly reduce GPU memory usage and avoid the high memory cost seen in RL methods.